-- After consultation with the University Consultant and Teacher Associate(s), the Assistant Dean of Student Program Services will document the difficulties that the Student Teacher experienced in the practicum placement. - The student will be provided with a written document that describes the areas of concern and recommendations about how to remediate those difficulties. - To be considered for readmission, the student will be expected to present evidence of their remediation activities.
-This will be presented to the members of the Undergraduate Student Program Committee, who adjudicate applications for
+- After consultation with the University Consultant and Teacher Associate(s), the Assistant Dean of Student Program Services will document the difficulties that the Student Teacher experienced in the practicum placement. - The student will be provided with a written document that describes the areas of concern and recommendations about how to remediate those difficulties. - To be considered for readmission, the student will be expected to successfully meet the expectations outlined in the remediation plan in their submitted work and oral questioning.
+This will be presented to the members of the Undergraduate Student Program Committee,

-- readmission on behalf of the Faculty.
-Readmission is not assured. (see University Calendar: Education Readmission After Withdrawal). - Normally, Education courses completed after withdrawing and prior to readmission will not count toward the B.Ed. program.
+- who adjudicate applications for readmission on behalf of the Faculty.
+Readmission is not assured. (see University Calendar: Education Readmission After Withdrawal) - Normally, Education courses completed after withdrawing and prior to readmission will not count toward the B.Ed. program.